frontenddogma/web-development-glossary/manuscript/r.md

 : A variable whose values depend on outcomes of a random phenomenon.
 The formal mathematical treatment of random variables is a topic in probability theory.
 In that context, a random variable is understood as a measurable function defined on a probability space whose outcomes are typically real numbers.&nbsp;[†](#w-random-variable)

 Ranking
-: A relationship between a set of items such that, for any two items, the first is either “ranked higher than,” “ranked lower than” or “ranked equal to” the second.
+: A relationship between a set of items such that, for any two items, the first is either “ranked higher than,” “ranked lower than,” or “ranked equal to” the second.
 In mathematics, this is known as a weak order or total preorder of objects.
 It is not necessarily a total order of objects because two different objects can have the same ranking.
 The rankings themselves are totally ordered.
 Search engines rank web pages by their expected relevance to a user’s query using a combination of query-dependent and query-independent methods.
 Query-independent methods attempt to measure the estimated importance of a page, independent of any consideration of how well it matches the specific query.
 Query-independent ranking is usually based on link analysis; examples include the HITS algorithm, PageRank, and TrustRank.&nbsp;[†](#w-ranking)

 Raster image
 : A dot matrix data structure that represents a generally rectangular grid of pixels (points of color), viewable via a monitor, paper, or other display medium.
 Raster images are stored in image files with varying formats.
 A raster is technically characterized by the width and height of the image in pixels and by the number of bits per pixel (or color depth, which determines the number of colors it can represent).
 Most computer images are stored in raster graphics formats or compressed variations, including GIF, JPEG, and PNG.&nbsp;[†](#w-raster-image)